 The word “spectrum” was deliberately chosen for this exhibition as it embodies the encyclopedic nature of the Fashion Archives.
-In this 3,000-square-foot gallery, you will experience the spectrum of color, the spectrum of time, and the spectrum of Maryland life from 1724 through today.
+In the 3,000-square-foot gallery, you experienced the spectrum of color, the spectrum of time, and the spectrum of Maryland life from 1724 through today.

 Designers represented include Maryland-born Claire McCardell, Hermès, Pierre Cardin, and Worth, to name a few.
-Rare survivals, such as livery worn by formerly enslaved individuals at Hampton Mansion in Towson, and a gown worn to George Washington’s inaugural ball, are also included.
-Additionally, clothing worn by the Duke and Duchess of Windsor are on view.
+Rare survivals, such as livery worn by formerly enslaved individuals at Hampton Mansion in Towson, and a gown worn to George Washington’s inaugural ball, were also included.
+Additionally, clothing worn by the Duke and Duchess of Windsor were on view.

-The exhibition is accompanied by a full-color catalogue available in the museum store or online.
+The exhibition was accompanied by a full-color Spectrum of Fashion publication, still available in the Museum Store or online.

 An Adopt-a-Mannequin fundraising effort also helped support the expense of customizing and mounting each of the historic garments for the exhibition.